Welcome, Regis Class of 2027! Deposit Here.

-Many aspiring nurses question which is the appropriate career path they should follow.
+Many aspiring nurses question which is the appropriate career path they should follow to become a healthcare professional.
 Should they seek to enter the field as early as possible by working as an LPN or CNA to begin gaining experience?
 Should they become a registered nurse?
 Or should they aim to become a nurse practitioner as quickly as possible?

 Ultimately, the answer to this question will depend on a number of factors, such as your desired level of responsibility on the job and your specific interests.
 Another important factor is, of course, salary: How much money do you need to earn to live the lifestyle that you want to live?

-Becoming a nurse practitioner is a common career goal for aspiring nurses due to the increased freedom, flexibility, and autonomy they experience on the job.
+Becoming a nurse practitioner is a common career goal for aspiring nurses due to the increased freedom, flexible schedule, and professional autonomy of the job.
 It doesn’t hurt that nurse practitioners also tend to enjoy relatively high salaries and exceptional job stability due to demand for those with their experience.

 Below, we explore the average salary of nurse practitioners and take a look at some of the factors which can influence their pay.

-According to the U.S. Bureau of Labor Statistics, the average nurse practitioner earns $115,800 yearly (or roughly $55.67 per hour.)
-Importantly, this figure is typically reflective of base pay, and does not include any benefits such as retirement contributions or overtime or weekend differentials, which can raise this number even higher.
+According to a government report, nurse practitioners earn an average median salary of $118,656 (or roughly $57.05 per hour) Importantly, this figure is typically reflective of base pay, and does not include any benefits such as retirement contributions or overtime or weekend differentials, which can raise this number even higher.

 There are a number of factors driving this increased demand.
-By far the largest factor is the fact that the U.S. population in general is aging, particularly among the Baby Boomer generation.
-This aging population will require more medical intervention and support to live meaningful, healthy lives.
+By far the largest factor is the increase of patient populations.
+As the U.S. population continues to age—particularly among the Baby Boomer generation—more medical intervention and support will be required to ensure they live meaningful, healthy lives.

-According to Salary.com, the average salary for a nurse practitioner working in the Boston area of Massachusetts is approximately $125,381.
-That being said, most NPs in the Boston area will earn between $116,346 and $136,208.
+According to government data, the average annual salary for a nurse practitioner working in the Boston area of Massachusetts is approximately $135,680.
+That being said, most NPs in the Boston area will earn between $122,195 and $143,057 per year.

 This impressive salary makes Massachusetts one of the top states in the nation in terms of nurse practitioner pay.
 In fact, working in urban areas, such as Boston, NPs can expect to see even greater salaries.